unbit/ulver/README.md

 Unbit Lisp Version

-This is a modern (and incomplete) implementation of a Simplified Common LISP dialect interpreter, with threads (without GIL), coroutines, full non-blocking i/o (via libuv) and mark-and-sweep gc
+This is a modern (and incomplete) implementation of a Simplified Common LISP dialect interpreter, with threads (without GIL), coroutines, full non-blocking i/o (via libuv), transparent clustering and mark-and-sweep gc

 It is built to be easily extended and for being embedded in C/C++ applications